-30 Maidstone Borough Council (April 2014) 'Business Survey'
+39 Maidstone Borough Council (April 2014) 'Business Survey'

-- Maidstone Gyratory Bypass two additional northbound lanes to enable northbound traffic on the A229 to bypass the existing town centre Gyratory system. - Sustainable Access to Maidstone Employment Areas a high quality dedicated cycle and pedestrian route from residential development sites on the outskirts of Maidstone into the Town Centre. - Maidstone Integrated transport package key junction and road capacity improvements and enhanced public transport. - West Kent LSTF funding contribution towards Maidstone East Rail Station improvements as part of the larger scheme around the station. - 5.68 While this investment will help to address some of the transport issues facing Maidstone, other solutions also need to be considered, including a coordinated programme to deal with issues around the town centre that includes park and ride, public transport and car parking, as well as roads.
+- 5.75 Maidstone Borough Council has been working with Kent County Council and the SE LEP to seek LGF funding to address some of the transport issues in Maidstone.
+The council was successful in securing £16.5 million from 2015/16 for four schemes at a total cost of £28.5 million.
+These schemes are: - Maidstone Gyratory Bypass two additional northbound lanes to enable northbound traffic on the A229 to bypass the existing town centre Gyratory system. - Sustainable Access to Maidstone Employment Areas a high quality dedicated cycle and pedestrian route from residential development sites on the outskirts of Maidstone's urban areas into the Town Centre. - Maidstone Integrated transport package key junction and road capacity improvements and enhanced public transport. - West Kent LSTF funding contribution towards Maidstone East Rail Station improvements as part of the larger scheme around the station. - 5.76 While this investment will help to address some of the transport issues facing Maidstone, other solutions also need to be considered, including a coordinated programme to deal with issues around Maidstone town centre that includes park and ride, public transport and car parking, as well as roads.